3liz/lizmap-web-client/.github/ISSUE_TEMPLATE/2_Feature_request.md

 ---
-name: ☝️ Feature request
+name: "☝️ Feature request"
 about: Suggest an idea for a new feature or an improvement.
+title: ''
-labels: 'enhancement'
+labels: enhancement
+assignees: ''

 ---